rickysychan/chatty-app/README.md

 ## Getting started

-- Install all dependencies (using the 'npm install' command)
+- Install all dependencies (using the 'npm install' command on root directory and in the chattyapp_server file)
 - Run the developement web-server using the 'node server' command in both the root directory and in the chatty_server